huma-engineering/huma-docs/data-collection/huma-app/getting-started/personal-information-account-settings.md

 Select **Add a helper** from your profile, then click **Continue**.

-On the next screen, enter the helper’s email address and click Invite.
+On the next screen, enter the helper’s email address and click **Invite**.

 Your helper will receive their invite and which will ask them to download the Huma App, then will be taken through the sign up and onboarding process.